cyber-practitioner/cyber-practitioner/README.md

 - 🔭 I’m currently working on Getting an entry level job
 - 🌱 I’m currently learning red-team and blue-team skills
 - 👯 I’m looking to collaborate on Tool development for cybersecurity
-- 💬 Ask me about Cloud Security
+- 💬 Ask me about SOC/DevSecOps
 - 📫 How to reach me: LinkedIn
 - 😄 Pronouns: He/him